M05-project-group5/mini-project/doc/source/guide.rst

 User Guide
 ==========

-Short explain how our code can be use and many examples
+You can refer to this guide to know how to use this package.

 .. code-block:: sh